Dada Kondke: Early career

-Film career
+1969-1970s

 Vichha Majhi Puri Kara brought Kondke into spotlight and in 1969, he debuted in Marathi movies through a role in Bhalji Pendharkar's movie Tambdi Maati which won the National Film Award for Best Feature Film in Marathi.
 He then turned producer with Songadya in 1971.
 Songadya was based on a story written by Vasant Sabnis, and was directed by Govind Kulkarni.
 He cast himself as Namya, the simpleton who falls for the glamour of Kalavati (played by Usha Chavan) who is a dancer.
 Some of the other people who played major characters in this movie were Nilu Phule, Ganpat Patil, Sampat Nikam and Ratnamala.
-Kondke retained his team from Songadya and delivered his next hit Eakta Jeev Sadashiv.
+Kondke retained his team from Songadya and delivered his next hit Ekta Jeev Sadashiv.
 Kondke's story-lines were always based on the simpleton engaged in lower level occupations.
 For example, Kondke portrayed himself as a Dhobi (Laundry Man) in Aali Angavar, Poor Farmer in Songadya, and a Police Constable in Pandu Havaldar.
 Kondke is known for using the same team of actors, technicians and playback singers to repeat the formula for success that he believed he had got from his debut film.
-Many of his movies, produced under the "Kamakshi Pictures" banner, had Usha Chavan as the lead actress, Rajesh Mujumdar as screen play writer (from Pandu Hawaldar onward), Raam Laxman as music director, Jayawant Kulkarni and later Mahendra Kapoor as the male playback singer, Usha Mangeshkar as the female playback singer, and Bal Mohite as the chief assistant.
-Kondke often employed the veteran actor-dancer, Bhagwan Dada in dancing sequences in his films such as Aali Angavar, Hyoch Navra Pahije, Bot Lavin Tithe Gudgulya, and Ram Ram Gangaram.
-Teaming up with his nephew Vijay Kondke who later produced the blockbuster Maherchi Saadi, and Vijay's brothers, the Kondke family reached zenith of their careers and stayed united till Dada demised.
+Many of his movies, produced under the "Kamakshi Pictures" banner, had Usha Chavan as the lead actress, Rajesh Mujumdar as screen play writer (from Pandu Hawaldar onward), Raamlaxman as music director, Jayawant Kulkarni and later Mahendra Kapoor as the male playback singer, Usha Mangeshkar as the female playback singer, and Bal Mohite as the chief assistant.
+Kondke often employed the veteran actor-dancer, Bhagwan Dada in dancing sequences in his films.
+In 1976, Dada Kondke directed and starred in Tumcha Aamcha Jamala, alongside Anjana, Ashok Saraf and Shanta Tambe.
+The film emerged as the highest-grossing Marathi film of the year and won the Maharashtra State Film Award for Best Film II, while Kondke received the award for Best Director.

+His next film, Ram Ram Gangaram (1977), starring Usha Chavan, Bhagwan Dada, Ashok Saraf and Anjana, was also a commercial success and completed a silver jubilee run at the box office.
+In the same year, Kondke appeared in the Gujarati-language film Chandu Jamadar, an adaptation of his Marathi film Pandu Havaldar.
+The film featured Laxmi Chhaya, Firoz Irani and Sarala Yeolekar in prominent roles.
+In 1978, Kondke released Bot Lavin Tithe Gudgulya, co-starring Usha Chavan and Padma Chavan.
+The film became a golden jubilee hit, while its song “Dhagala Lagali Kala” gained immense popularity and continues to remain well known among Marathi audiences.